 As described in section A.2.1, performance of other activities comprises those items of other income and expense, other than net investment return, excluded from underwriting result.
-The table in section A.2.2 summarises the loss of £119m (2018 restated: gain of £2m) that the Company sustained from its performance of other activities during the year.
+The table in section A.2.2 summarises the loss of £179m (2019: loss of £119m) that the Company sustained from its performance of other activities during the year.
 The material components are as follows:

-Net contributions to closed defined benefit pension schemes: £29m (2018: £35m)
+Net contributions to closed defined benefit pension schemes: £30m (2019: £29m)

 The Company has no employees.
 However, it is one of a number of companies in the Group being charged for the costs of staff participating in defined benefit pension schemes in the UK and its contributions are affected by the financial position of these schemes.
 The defined benefit sections for the schemes are now closed to both new members and future accrual.
 In the absence of any contractual arrangements to allocate the net defined benefit cost for these schemes, measured in accordance with IAS 19, to individual businesses it is the policy of the Group to allocate this cost fully to the main trading companies.
 The Company therefore recognises a pension expense equal to its contributions payable in the year.
-Full disclosure of the Group's pension schemes is given in the Annual Report and Accounts of the Group.
-The Company's net contributions to closed defined benefit pension schemes during the year were £29m (2018: £35m).
+Full disclosure of the Group's pension schemes is given in the Annual Report and Accounts of Aviva plc.
+The Company's net contributions to closed defined benefit pension schemes during the year were £30m (2019: £29m).

-Impairment losses on the valuation of investments in subsidiaries £103m (2018: £46m)
+Impairment losses on the valuation of investments in subsidiaries £52m (2019: £103m)

-Net impairments of £71m arose from the impairment of the cost of investment in two subsidiaries that paid dividends to the Company of £75m during 2019.
-A further £32m impairment arose against the Company's 31% holding in UKD, prior to the acquisition of additional shares in December 2019.
+Net impairments of £52m arose from the impairment of the cost of investment in two subsidiaries that paid dividends to the Company of £81m during 2020.